homiedopie/beberlei.de/drafts/build_a_domain_model__no_setters_allowed.rst

 ============================================

-If you are using an object relational mapper or any other database abstraction technology that is object-oriented, then you will probably use setter methods or properties (C#) to encapsulate object properties.
+If you are using an object relational mapper or any other database abstraction technology that converts rows to objects, then you will probably use getter/setter methods or properties (C#) to encapsulate object properties.

 Take `a look
 <https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Model/User.php>`_